Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Methods

 \subsection{The model}

-We train the ciwGAN and modified fiwGAN models \citep{begusCiw}. ciwGAN/fiwGAN models are information-theoretic extensions of GANs (based on InfoGAN, WaveGAN and DCGAN; \citealt{chen16,donahue19,radford15}) designed to learn from audio inputs.
+We train the ciwGAN and modified fiwGAN models \citep{begusCiw}.
+CiwGAN/fiwGAN models are information-theoretic extensions of GANs (based on InfoGAN, WaveGAN and DCGAN; \citealt{chen16,donahue19,radford15}) designed to learn from audio inputs.

-The ciwGAN/fiwGAN architectures involve three networks (Figure \ref{fig:StructureCiwgan} and Table \ref{structure}): the Generator that takes latent codes $c$ (either one-hot vectors or binary codes) and random latent space variables $z$ ($z\sim\mathcal{U}(-1,1)$) and through five or six upconvolutional layers generates 1.024s or 2.048s audio with 16 kHz sampling rate (16,384 or 32,768 samples).
-The audio is then fed to the Discriminator, which evaluates realness of the output via the Wasserstein loss \citep{arjovsky17}.
+The ciwGAN/fiwGAN architectures involve three networks (Figure \ref{fig:StructureCiwgan} and Table \ref{structure}): the Generator (G) that takes latent codes $c$ (either one-hot vectors or binary codes) and random latent space variables $z$ ($z\sim\mathcal{U}(-1,1)$) and through five or six upconvolutional layers generates 1.024s or 2.048s audio with 16 kHz sampling rate (16,384 or 32,768 samples).
+The audio is then fed to the Discriminator (D), which evaluates realness of the output via the Wasserstein loss (WGAN) \citep{arjovsky17}.
+The model is formalized in \citet{begusCiw} as in (\ref{gans1}).

 The unique aspect of the ciwGAN/fiwGAN architecture is a separate Q-network, which is trained to estimate the Generator's hidden code $c$.
+In other words, the model estimates the variational lower bound on the mutual information between the latent code $c$ and generated outputs ($\lambda L_I (G, Q)$) with a hyperparameter $\lambda$.
 In the ciwGAN architecture, the latent code $c$ is a one-hot vector; in the fiwGAN architecture the latent code is a binary code.
 It has been shown that even if there is a mismatch between the number of lexical items and the number of classes, lexical learning nevertheless occurs in the models \citep{begusCiw}.